YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Acculturation Workshop Expectations
 -----------------------------------

-The YottaDB/GT.M Acculturation Workshop is a hands-on YottaDB/GT.M “boot camp” for those interested in the configuration, administration and operation of applications on YottaDB/GT.M.
+The Acculturation Workshop is a hands-on “boot camp” for those interested in the configuration, administration and operation of applications on YottaDB/GT.M.
 This file is the script, or workbook, for the workshop, and consists of the exercises below.

-At the end of these exercises, you will have a basic working knowledge of the essential aspects of YottaDB/GT.M administration and operations.
-While this workshop alone will not make you a YottaDB/GT.M expert by any means, the basic working knowledge will help you quickly understand the concepts explained in the user documentation and put you on the path to becoming an expert.
+At the end of these exercises, you will have a basic working knowledge of the essential aspects of YottaDB administration and operations.
+While this workshop alone will not make you a YottaDB expert by any means, the basic working knowledge will help you quickly understand the concepts explained in the user documentation and put you on the path to becoming an expert.

 The workshop is not a course in M programming.
 Familiarity with Linux® (or at least UNIX®) will allow you to move faster through the material, but is not absolutely required.
 If you have no experience whatsoever with Linux or UNIX, supplementary tutorial material on the side will increase your level of comfort.

-As the differences between YottaDB/GT.M and other M implementations are more in the area of configuration and systems administration rather than M language features, the former topic is the major thrust of the workshop.
+As the differences between YottaDB and other M implementations are more in the area of configuration and systems administration rather than M language features, the former topic is the major thrust of the workshop.

 -------------
 YottaDB/GT.M
 -------------

 `YottaDB <http://yottadb.com>`_/`FIS GT.M <http://fis-gtm.com>`_ is an implementation of the ISO standard scripting & application development language M, commonly known as MUMPS, developed and released by YottaDB and FIS.
-As the platform for the FIS Profile application, YottaDB/GT.M is the most widely used M implementation in banking and finance, including several of the largest real time core processing systems we know of that are live at any bank anywhere in the world.
+YottaDB/GT.M is the most widely used M implementation in banking and finance, including several of the largest real time core processing systems that are live at any bank anywhere in the world.
 YottaDB/GT.M is increasingly used in healthcare.
 The implementation of YottaDB/GT.M on the GNU/Linux operating system on industry standard x86_64 architecture and Raspberry Pi hardware is the M implementation used for the FOSS (Free / Open Source Software) stack for `VistA <http://worldvista.org/AboutVistA>`_.

 YottaDB/GT.M is architected with the following objectives:

 - Without compromise, the robustness, security and integrity of the information entrusted to it.
--  Open architecture, with easy, standards based access to the information in the database.
+-  Open architecture, with easy, standards-based access to the information in the database.
 - Continuity of business – YottaDB/GT.M has unique functionality for the deployment of mission-critical applications that must be available 24 hours a day, 365 days a year, with no down time even for planned events.
 - Throughput, performance and scalability to meet the needs of the largest institutions in the world.